neondatabase/website/content/docs/import/import-from-neon.md

    </CodeBlock>

 4. Prepare your import command to pipe data to from one Neon project to the other.
-The command will look similar to this one:
+The command will look similar to this:

    <CodeBlock shouldWrap>